 Script 8.
 Well detailed with lustrous antique gold surfaces.

 Small Date.
 This is the rarest Charlotte quarter eagle with just 2,988 pieces minted and an estimated survival of around 100 coins.
 All known examples have a prominent die break from the tip of Liberty's bust to the rim.
 This example is sharply struck on the obverse and well struck on the reverse with a bit of central softness that is always found on this date.
 The surfaces are coated with shimmering mustard-gold luster that has a distinct greenish hue.
-There are no heavy marks of surfaces problems, making this an exceptionally nice example for the grade!
+There are no heavy marks or surfaces problems, making this an exceptionally nice example for the grade!

 Original lustrous surfaces that display remarkably few marks for the grade!
+62,000 minted and quite scarce, particularly in mint state.